How to find your lost car keys – Great ideas from people who have found their keys.

 Don’t spend too much time in one area

 If it’s not in your purse and not in your pockets, then where could it be?
 Well, why don’t you check the washing machine?
-You may have forgotten to take your key out of your yesterday pants when you came back from work or bar.. and this is only one example.
+You may have forgotten to take your key out of your pocket yesterday when you came in from work or the bar … and this is only one example.

 Did you order a pizza?
-Took the tray out? maybe you accidentally threw your keys away with the empty pizza tray? or maybe, just maybe you put the pizza back in the fridge?
+Did you take the tray out?
+Maybe you accidentally threw your keys out with the empty pizza tray?
+Or maybe, just maybe, you put your pizza leftovers in the fridge?
 Well, this is exactly where Mike from Salt Lake City found his Chevy keys.
 In the fridge!

 Call a friend

-That’s right. you are not the first person who loses their car keys.
-Maybe a friend can help with a good idea, recommendation or maybe they will tell you where they found their keys.
-If not, ask them to join the search.
+That’s right.
+You are not the first person to lose their car keys.
+Perhaps a friend can offer a good idea or tell you where they found their keys.
+If not, ask them to help you search.

-regardless of what type of key you had, i.e. remote key, fob key, etc., the way to try and find them may be the same, but the price to replace them fluctuates drastically – so you better look carefully before you call for help.
-Of course, if you do need help, you can call us at any time!
+regardless of the type of key you had – remote key, fob key, etc. – although you try to find them in the same way, the price of replacement fluctuates drastically – so look carefully before you call for help.

 Losing your car keys outdoors or on a night out, can be more challenging to find.

-The same rules apply as well, however, while most people who lost their car keys at home or office find them within 30-40 Ft of where they remember the last time having them, losing your car keys outdoors this rule doesn’t apply.
+The same search rules apply, but while most people who lose their car keys at home or office typically find them within 30-40 ft of where they remember last having them, this rule of thumb won’t apply when you lose them outdoors.

-Therefore, the best move would be to simply go back the same route you did from where you remember having or seeing your keys the last time.
+The best move is simply to go back along the same route you took from where you remember having or seeing your keys the last time.
 Hopefully, this will trigger a memory of where you left your keys.

-- Call an automotive locksmith who offers mobile service.
-Most chances that would be your best option to get a replacement fast.
+Call an automotive locksmith – who offers mobile service.
+Chances are that this is your best option to get a replacement fast.
 We can help you with that.

-- Order a car key online – You probably will have to get the key cut and coded which will result in an additional cost.
+Order a car key online – but once it arrives, you will probably have to get the key cut and coded which adds to its cost.

-- Contact your local dealer – The dealer should be able to cut and code a new key for you.
+Contact your local dealer, who should be able to cut and code a new key for you.
 However, you will have to tow the car there.

 Found your keys?
 What’s next?

-So now you have your keys, maybe you found them, maybe you called a locksmith to make you a replacement.
-The thing is, losing your car keys, the same as losing any other important item, usually causes a loss of time and money.
+So now you have a key – perhaps you found it, perhaps a locksmith made you a replacement.
+But losing your car keys, or any other important item, can be costly in time and money.

-Therefore, we decided to give you here a few ideas, tips and some nice gadgets to help you never lose your keys again.
+It’s not a nice situation and you don’t want to be in it again, so here are a few ideas, tips and some nice gadgets so you don’t lose your keys again.

 How to avoid losing your car keys again

 Second, ask for the key code.
 The locksmith or dealer should have it.
-This code is a series of numbers that tell the locksmith how to cut the right key to your ignition.
+This code is a series of numbers that tell the locksmith how to cut the key correctly for your ignition.
 It can save a lot of time and money in case you want to make an additional duplicate.

 Third, use a key chain.
 A key chain is a great way to make sure you feel your keys in your pocket.
-In addition, a big key chain makes it easier to find in case you put your keys somewhere you usually don’t.
+The bigger the key chain, the easier it will be to find your keys if you put them down somewhere you usually don’t.

 Interested in a useful gadget?
 Here are some top gadgets that can help you!

 You probably landed on our site because you lost your keys.
 True, there is nothing better than to have a duplicate at home or with a good friend, but sometimes, especially when we are short on time, it’s easier to locate your keys and fast.
-Click here to order it online now!
+Here is an example of key finder to buy online.

 This simple gadget allows you to locate your keys with your phone.
 Nothing too complicated, just a simple chip with a locator that connects to your phone.
-Take a look, will save you a lot of time, especially if you not so organized person, just as I am.
+Take a look as this gadget may save you a lot of time, especially if you, like me, are not so organized person…

-This simple gadget allows you to attach it to any valuable item you would like, including your car keys, phone, etc. Simple, useful, water-resistant.
+You can attach this simple gadget to any valuable item you like, including your car keys, phone, wallet, etc. It’s simple, useful and water-resistant.
 Get it online here

 Tile Mate –